bookofproofs/bookofproofs.github.io/_sources/history/20th-century/romberg.md

 9. Discovered the Romberg Inequality, which relates the Riemann sum to a corresponding integral.
 10. Demonstrated the Capacity to Use Mathematics as a Tool for Investigating Physical Phenomena.

-Born 16 May1909, Berlin, Germany.
+Born 16 May 1909, Berlin, Germany.
 Died 5 February 2003, Heidelberg, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Romberg/)